Asian stocks rise after Wall St slides on rate hike fears

 Global stock prices have been declining on worries inflation might not be cooling as quickly or smoothly as traders hoped.

-Traders worry the Fed and other central banks might be willing to push the global economy into recession to extinguish inflation that has stuck near multi-decade highs despite sharp rate hikes over the past year.
+Traders worry the Fed and other central banks might be willing to push the world into recession to extinguish inflation that has stuck near multi-decade highs despite sharp rate hikes over the past year.

 Traders have begun calling off bets the Fed might cut rates late this year.
 They expect at least two more increases by the Fed of 0.25 percentage points.
 Some think the U.S. central bank might go back to using unusually large increases of double that margin.